lassade/toctoc/README.md

 and by design will be hard to work with new ones;

-- `miniserde` The stack free feature makes the implementation much more hard that it needs to be, `knocknoc` achieves the same result by dynamically increasing the stack, whenever needed;
+- `miniserde` The stack free feature makes the implementation much more hard that it needs to be, `toctoc` achieves the same result by dynamically increasing the stack, whenever needed;

 Miniserde (original)
 =========